atopile/atopile/.github/pull_request_template.md

 ## PR type

-Please delete options that are not relevant.
+Please delete options that are not relevant (and this text).

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)

 # Checklist

-Please read and execute the folowing:
+Please read and execute the following:

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the [coding guidelines](/faebryk/faebryk/blob/main/docs/CODING_GUIDELINES.md) of this project
+- [ ] My PR title is following the [contribution guidelines](/faebryk/faebryk/blob/main/docs/CONTRIBUTING.md)
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation (if applicable)